Skip to content Skip to navigation

 Field scouting for caterpillars

-Cultural and biological controls:
+Cultural and Biological Controls

-Incorporate crop residues shortly after harvest to reduce movement to successive plantings and reduce overwintering populations.
+Incorporate crop residues shortly after harvest to decrease movement to successive plantings and reduce overwintering populations.
 Populations are suppressed by a wide range of natural enemies, including several species of parasitic wasps.
-DBM eggs are parasitized by the ichneumonid wasp, Diadegma insulare, which occurs naturally in eastern North America.
+Diamondback moth eggs are parasitized by the ichneumonid wasp, Diadegma insulare, which occurs naturally in eastern North America.
 D. insulare females require sources of nectar, so maintain wildflower stands near brassica fields.
-ICW eggs are parasitized by the braconid wasp, Cotesia rubecula, which was introduced to New England from China in 1988, and is now established in Massachusetts.
+Imported cabbageworm eggs are parasitized by the braconid wasp, Cotesia rubecula, which was introduced to New England from China in 1988 and is now established in Massachusetts.
 You may see their small white cocoons on brassica leaves.
 The chalcid wasp, Trichogramma brassicae, will lay its eggs in many species of caterpillar, including all of the brassica pests above (as well as non-target caterpillars, so be cautious if you are maintaining wildflowers that might attract endangered moths or butterflies).
-T. brassicae wasps are not found in New England, but can be purchased from several biological control companies for release in brassica fields.
+T. brassicae wasps are not found in New England but can be purchased from several biological control companies for release in brassica fields.
 The wasps arrive as pre-parasitized caterpillar eggs that are glued to cards that can be distributed throughout the crop.
 As of 2022, each card costs around $20-23, and contains about 100,000 wasps, which is enough for up to 1 acre.
 According to one source of T. brassicae wasps, IPM Labs Inc., some growers will release the wasps in lieu of using any kind of pesticide.
 Some growers release one card per acre per week for about 4 weeks, while others will release every week for the life of the crop.

 Author: R. Hazzard, S.B.
 Scheufele, and L. McKeag